AustL/PygameWidgets/README.md

 If there are any widgets that you would like to see added, please create an issue!

 ## NEW FEATURES
+* Dropdown: Select options from a list that appears when hovered over
 * Progress Bar: Shows a percentage of completeness, great for loading screens and health bars
 * Toggle: Allows switching between two values, great for settings
 * Animations: Create an animation that changes a widgets attributes over some time, running on a separate thread